A Geometric Characterization of Observability in Inertial Parameter Identification: Conclusions

 \section{Conclusions}

-This paper has introduced the recursive parameter nullspace algorithm (RPNA) to compute the inertial parameter nullspace of a rigid-body system.
-We have show that unidentifiable parameter combinations have an interpretation as representing a sequence of inertial transfers across the joints.
-In arriving at this result, we have transformed the nonlinear parameter observability problem of determining $\mathcal{N}$ into a sequence of classical linear systems observability problems.
+This paper has introduced the recursive parameter nullspace algorithm (RPNA) to geometrically characterize the identifiability of inertial parameters in a rigid-body system.
+We have show that unidentifiable parameter combinations have an interpretation as representing a sequence of undetectable inertial transfers across the joints.
+In arriving at this result, we have transformed the nonlinear parameter identifiability problem for the system as a whole into a sequence of classical linear systems observability problems, proceeding recursively across each joint of the mechanism.
+As a result of these new theoretical advances, the final algorithm is compact (it can be expressed in 10 lines), while generalizing the results of multiple previous authors.
 Extensions have been discussed to handle general multi-DoF joint models, branched kinematic trees, and simple closed loops arising from geared motors.
 The results verify the correctness of the algorithm and illustrate the importance of considering motion restrictions when designing identification strategies for mobile systems.